yeCodes/OptiverAntHillSimulation/README.md

 ## Methodology
-Questions 1 and 2 are answered using Python scripts to simulate trials of the ants.
+Qs 1 and qs 2 were answered using Python scripts to simulate trials of the ants.
-Question 3 was coded in Java.
+Qs 3 was coded in Java.
 A lower-level language was required to achieved a large enough number of simulations so that results began to converge.
-Total simulations 100million.
+Total simulations 100 million.
 Python was far too slow for this, especially as it was running on only 1 core.

 - Defined boundary in each question
 - Simulated the ant's random walk to find food